KeltonMVP/rules/docs/leaders/leader-rules.en.md

 <span style="color:var(--pink);">5.3.3</span> Members with a resignation request are exempt from mandatory faction activities if the request was made before these activities (meetings, trainings, events, wars, etc.).

 <span style="color:var(--pink);">5.3.4</span> It is forbidden to accept resignation requests in the last 2 days of the month for members who are supposed to be sanctioned for their monthly activity.
 They must first receive their sanction, after which they will be allowed to leave the faction.

+<span style="color:var(--pink);">5.3.5</span> It is forbidden to accept resignation requests from members who have active complaints (either on the website or in private messages sent to the leader).
+All active complaints must be addressed first, all penalties that the member is supposed to receive must be applied (including those not related to the complaints), and only then can the resignation request be processed.

 Violation of any of the above rules will result in penalties (<span style="color:red;">penalty: Verbal Warning</span> for the first offense, <span style="color:red;">Leader Warn</span> for subsequent offenses).